JorgeAndOmics/pdb-range-generator/README.md

 ## License

 The PDB Range Generator script is licensed under the MIT License.
-See the `LICENSE` file for more information.

 ## References